-During 2011, the Village amended its General Fund budget twice to reflect changing circumstances.
-Final budgeted receipts were more than original budgeted receipts by \$3,000.
-The difference between final budgeted receipts and actual receipts was \$83,008, excluding other financing sources.
+During 2012, the Village amended its General Fund budget twice to reflect changing circumstances.
+Budgeted receipts remained the same during the year.
+The difference between final budgeted receipts and actual receipts was \$73,228, excluding other financing sources.
 This change was mainly due to an increase in income tax revenue.